 Students must register according to the dates indicated, and in the manner described in the college class schedule.
 To be eligible for registration, students must have completed the appropriate steps listed under the Admissions section.
-The college may allow early or priority registration.
-Tuition and fees must be paid or payment arrangements made by the due date to secure class enrollment.
-Students may not attend a class for which they are not registered.
+The

 The colleges reserve the right to enroll students in courses.
 The final decision for admission to any class for students admitted under section 2 of AR 2.2.1 will be determined by the designated college administrator in consultation with the department chairperson and/or faculty.